generated: 2026-06-08 13:01:47

 Clients with impulsive/addictive behaviors often display ambivalence about treatment, difficulty with engagement, trouble completing therapeutic tasks, and less-than optimal outcomes.
 These treatment barriers can leave both clients and therapists feeling overwhelmed and even hopeless.
 Therapists treating these clients need a targeted therapy that can address not just the presenting impulsive/addictive behavior, but also the host of other dysregulated behaviors that can obstruct treatment.
 Mindfulness and Modification Therapy is a transdiagnostic treatment that can be customized to address 1) specific dysregulated behaviors; 2) related difficulties with motivation/engagement/retention; and 3) constructs underlying this spectrum of behaviors.
 MMT targets dysregulated behavior by integrating key elements from Motivational Interviewing, Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Mentalization-Based Psychotherapy, and other evidence-based approaches.
 Preliminary trials have shown decreases in alcohol use, drug use, physical aggression, verbal aggression, and binge eating in self-referred, court-referred, and incarcerated clients.
 Case studies have shown decreases in smoking, compulsive shopping, trichotillomania, compulsive sex, and other behaviors.
 Workshop participants will gain skills to 1) conceptualize dysregulated behaviors in ways that improve engagement, 2) customize treatment to fit diverse client needs, and 3) help clients begin moving toward lives that feel more fulfilling.
 Topics include: evoking change when feeling stuck, building a strong alliance, and improving attendance/retention and homework completion.
 Implementation will be demonstrated through case vignettes, experiential exercises, and discussion of procedures.
 Instructions for integrating strategies into existing treatments will be presented along with handouts that can be modified to fit client and provider needs.

-Therapeutic Processes, Alliance, and Emotional Change in Psychotherapy Research and Practice [Brief Paper Session]
+62. Understanding Change Processes: Supervision, Alliance, and Innovation in Psychotherapy [Brief Paper Session]

 Saturday | 9:30 am-10:45 am | PLC 172